SFendorn/ahk_dde/README.md

 # ahk_dde
-AHK v2 library script to enable DDE communication with other applications
+AHK v2 library script to enable DDE communication with other applications.

 Inspired by dde.ahk provided by Joy2DWorld via AHK forums.
 Uses classes to allow multiple connections at once.